Ashley-Jacob/TextCardGame/README.md

 I created a text-based version of a card game heavily inspired by Uno and Crazy Eights.

-Note: Game is not entirely finished, so there may be future adjustments to the code.
+Note: Game is not entirely finished, so there may be bugs that have yet to be addressed.

 ## Rules